 We need a comprehensive approach to creating better cycling conditions in Alberta.
 Here are just a few ideas of what we need to tackle to make Alberta ripe for more cycling -

 1. Better traffic laws to protect cyclists including 3-foot passing law, more information and testing of new drivers and how to deal with cyclists on the road, stiffer penalties for drivers in collisions with bikes and pedestrians, and stronger penalties for distracted driving infractions, including demerits.

 2. Mandate that schools develop a phys-ed curriculum that includes safe cycling training in elementary and junior high schools.

 3. Tax credits/incentives for people that bike to work and for families that want to purchase cargo/utility bikes instead of a second, or third, family car.

 4. Connectivity between rural communities using "rail trail" and routes with lower traffic.

 |Would it not be incredible if you could cycle safely between all these cities?|

 Quebec's famous Route Verte is generating nice revenues for the province.
-Why doesn't Alberta look at creating something similar to Quebec's network, using the numerous decommissioned rail right-of-ways and ample space or try to install cycletracks along/near our main highway right-of-ways?
+Why doesn't Alberta look at creating something similar to Quebec's network, using the numerous decommissioned rail right-of-ways or try to install bike paths along/near our main highway right-of-ways?